apalermo01/apalermo01.com/public/content/home/about.md

 This site will serve as a place to document what I’m learning, showcase my projects, and share knowledge.
 I hope anyone who stumbles upon it finds something useful, inspiring, or valuable.

+If you're interested in chatting, please don't hesitate to reach out on LinkedIn.